Benjamin-V-Chan/4201-frc-data-analysis-revamp-crescendo-2024/README.md

-# FRC Data Analysis System
+# frc-crescendo-2024-data-analysis-revamp

-## Introduction
+## About

-This project is a complete revamp of the data analysis system for "FRC Team 4201: The Vitruvian Bots" for the 2024 season.
+Complete revamp of the data analysis system for "FRC Team 4201: The Vitruvian Bots" for the 2024 season.

 ## Installation